jimbucktoo/miraclepill/README.md

 # miraclepill

-miraclepill is an iOS app coded in Swift to help me learn iOS development.
+miraclepill is an iOS application created in Swift to help me learn the fundamentals of iOS development.

 ## Technologies